cylc/cylc-doc/src/7-to-8/major-changes/before-you-start.rst

 Overview
 --------

-Cylc has a built in configuration upgrader.
-Cylc can upgrade Cylc 7 workflows to Cylc 8 workflows.
-Cylc cannot upgrade Cylc 6 or earlier workflows to Cylc 8.
+Cylc has a built in configuration upgrader. **Cylc 8** can upgrade Cylc 7 workflows. **Cylc 8** will not upgrade Cylc 6 or earlier workflows to Cylc 8.

 Solution
 --------